mmistakes/minimal-mistakes/docs/_docs/05-configuration.md

 theme: minimal-mistakes-jekyll
 ```

+Included by default, you'll have to remove or disable it if not using the gem-based version.

 ### Site Locale

 `site.locale` is used to declare the primary language for each web page within the site.